ngleadall/train_malta_nanopore/README.md

 # 6) Recommended workflow

-There are two difference workflows we recommend based on which sequencer you have available.
+There are two different workflows we recommend based on which sequencer you have available.

 ![ image 5 ](https://github.com/ngleadall/train_malta_nanopore/blob/master/images/img_5.png)